hubs-creators/awesome-mozilla-hubs/README.md

 ### Scenes

 - [Express](https://hubs.mozilla.com/ztugSUz/express) - Scene by Exo Guid, where users are located on a train, which travels through a landscape at night.
+- [HubHenge](https://github.com/LearnHub/HubHenge) - Scene by Pellinore/rawnsley, which is a Stonehenge inspired night scenery for learning purposes.
+It demonstrates the use of lightmaps and HDR environment maps.
 - [Hubs Race Track](https://hubs.mozilla.com/scenes/XmybQDU/hubs-race-track) - Scene by Imaginer where users can participate in a kart-reminiscent race experience.
 Warning: flashing lights.

 ### Spoke

 - [Introduction to Mirrors and Troika Text](https://www.youtube.com/watch?v=73RV0xbFD-c) - A short video tutorial on how to use Mirror and Troika Text components in Spoke.
+- [A Summer with Particles and Emojis](https://blog.mozvr.com/a-summer-with-particles-and-emojis/) - Written introduction to particles in Spoke.

 ### Tools

 - [glbutils](https://github.com/msfeldstein/glb-utils) - Command line utility for inspecting and modifying gltf binary files.
+- [glTF Report](https://gltf.report/) - WebApp to inspect glTF/glb files.
 - [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/) - Tool to inspect gltf/glb files.
 - [hubs-glb-tools](https://github.com/MozillaReality/hubs-glb-tools) - Command line utility to optimize glb files for usage in Mozilla Hubs, e.g. compressing textures.
 - [VARTISTE](https://vartiste.xyz/) - Open Source, web-based 3D art creation tool in your webbrowser for desktop and VR.

+### Tutorials

+- [glTF-Tutorials - KhronosGroup](https://github.com/KhronosGroup/glTF-Tutorials) - Tutorials and resources about using the glTF file format.
+- [Hubs Creator Labs](https://hubs.mozilla.com/labs/) - A blog for sharing inspiration, creativity and knowledge regarding Hubs creation.
+- [Mozilla Hubs Youtube Channel](https://www.youtube.com/c/MozillaHubs/) - Lots of videos regarding content creation for Mozilla Hubs, including Material Setup, Light Baking, Virtual Cameras, Floor Plans, Waypoints, Hubs Blender Exporter, Avatars and more.

 ## Development